 Progenitor Art & Literary Journal is a national-award-winning collegiate publication that is a cornerstone of Arapahoe Community College's art and literary life.
 We are located in Littleton, Colorado.

-Progenitor Art and Literary Journal, published annually, is the work of two Spring semester courses that students at our college take, Literary Magazine (Curation Team) and Multimedia and Graphic Design Studio (Design Team), respectively.
+Progenitor Art and Literary Journal, published annually, is the work of three Spring semester courses in which students at our college enroll:

 Our submission window is necessarily brief, and usually within the approximate first couple of weeks of February.